 (Image source: chatbotsmagazine.com)

 The Chatbot Revolution is Here

-Chatbots are hugely significant in both regards.
-Indeed, another key takeaway from the report was that media companies such as Facebook and Twitter will start to turn more and more of their focus onto their messenger services and “provide more avenues for connecting brands, publishers, and advertisers with users.”
+Chatbots are hugely significant in both building and innovating services.
+Indeed, another key takeaway from the report was that media companies such as Facebook and Twitter will start to turn more and more of their focus onto their messenger services and conversational ai while they “provide more avenues for connecting brands, publishers, and advertisers with users.”

 Facebook, of course, is already making this possible.
 Facebook Messenger has been hosting chatbots for a little over a year now, and in March 2017, the launch of “group chatbots” was announced.

 The next stage in the industry is making the ai chatbot as self sufficient as possible.
 Understanding the human language hasn't been easy thus far.
 So, having a tool that is focused on natural language understanding, and can be used for speech recognition will change the way businesses operate and our everyday life a s a whole.

 This is all very exciting stuff, and the sum of it is that chatbots are here and here to stay.

 However, as we covered in our previous post ‘3 Mistakes that Cause Chatbots to Fail’, the technology is by no means perfect yet.
 There are numerous cases of chatbot blunders reported on the web, which, although are quite amusing for readers, are nonetheless damaging for the brands affected by them.

 And so, with the avoidance of such catastrophes in mind, let’s take a look at what companies can do to make their B2B marketing efforts with chatbots brilliant.